eGovStack/core-services/payment-gateway/README.md

 **Configurable Properties:**

-Following are the properties in application.properties file in egov-pg-service has to be added and set with default value after integrating with new payment gateway.
+Following are the properties in application.properties file in payment-gateway has to be added and set with default value after integrating with new payment gateway.
 In the below table properties for AXIS bank payment gateway is shown, same releveant propert needs to be add for other payment gateway.

 | Property                          | Remarks                                                  |